UW-ISC/hrp-portal/wp-content/plugins/relevanssi-premium/readme.txt

 * John Calahan for extensive 2.0 beta testing.

 == Changelog ==
+= 2.20.4 =
+* New feature: New filter hook `relevanssi_blocked_field_types` can be used to control which ACF field types are excluded from the index.
+By default, this includes 'repeater', 'flexible_content', and 'group'.
+* New feature: New filter hook `relevanssi_acf_field_object` can be used to filter the ACF field object before Relevanssi indexes it.
+Return false to have Relevanssi ignore the field type.
+* Minor fix: ACF field exclusion is now recursive.
+If a parent field is excluded, all sub fields will also be excluded.
+* Minor fix: The indexing settings tab now checks if the wp_relevanssi database table exists and will create the table if it doesn't.
+* Minor fix: Pinning code has been foolproofed to cover some situations that would lead to errors.
+* Minor fix: Handling of data attributes in in-document highlighting had a bug that caused problems with third-party plugins.

 = 2.20.3 =
 * New feature: Relevanssi now has a debug mode that will help troubleshooting and support.
 * Minor fix: Using the_permalink() caused problems with search result links.
 That is now fixed.
 Relevanssi no longer hooks onto `the_permalink` hook and instead uses `post_link` and other similar hooks.